cloud-gov/terraform-provision/terraform/stacks/bootstrap/README.md

 # Create new tooling environment

-This stack is run after `bootstrap-hub` is created so that there is an s3 bucket to store the state file for this terraform run.
+This stack is run after `bootstrap-westa-hub` is created so that there is an s3 bucket to store the state file for this terraform run.

 ## First deployment